mor10/semaphore/README.md

 When a letter is selected, the JavaScript applies a class to the left and right arms that in turn brings in CSS rules that position the arms using CSS `transform: rotate();`.
 In some cases the arms are simply rotated along the plane of the page (much like a clock face), in others they are also rotated in 3D space to allow the flag to "react" to gravity.
 To make the figure more lifelike, the `transition` property is used to create an animation.
 The end result is a graphic figure that appears to be alive.
 The effect is especially striking when typing on your keyboard.

+### NoJS Fallback
+In the original submission, I had left out the JavaScript fallback.
+This has now been remedied.
+If the browser does not support JavaScript, an SVG mapping all the sepaphore positions is presented in its place.
+The graphic also has a long description appended describing the flag positions in plain text for screen readers.

 ### Challenges
 When I originally put this project together, I used a much simpler SVG without symbols and applied the transforms to IDs within the SVG.
 However, early testing showed [CSS transforms are not honored when applied to elements or presentational attributes within an SVG in Internet Explorer 11 and Edge](https://developer.microsoft.com/en-us/microsoft-edge/platform/status/supportcsstransformsonsvg/?q=svg).
 To get around this problem, I split each of the arms into a `symbol` within the SVG and called them in separately.
 As individual elements in the DOM, they accept CSS transforms with no issues.